SulizLina/Heart-Disease/heartdisease.md

 dataset_ctree<-ctree(myFormula, data=train_data)
 table(predict(dataset_ctree), train_data$target)
 ```
+The shown matrix based on training data.
 ######Tree based on information gain:
 ```{r}
 print(dataset_ctree)
 plot(dataset_ctree)
 plot(dataset_ctree,type="simple")
 ```
+We applied two decision tree representations which are regular and simple tree.The result shows that Chest pain type (cp) had the highest information gain value so it was represented in first level (root).

 ######Prediction on test data and Confusion matrix:
 ```{r}